 Brief description of program

-The Delaware Clean Water Advisory Council established a Surface Water Matching Planning Grant to support the planning/preliminary engineering/ feasibility analysis of surface water improvement projects and activities that focus on the developed landscape to improve water quality in impaired watersheds in Delaware.
+The Delaware Water Infrastructure Advisory Council established a Surface Water Matching Planning Grant to support the planning/preliminary engineering/ feasibility analysis of surface water improvement projects and activities that focus on the developed landscape to improve water quality in impaired watersheds in Delaware.
 The grants are intended for the planning/preliminary engineering/feasibility analysis of stormwater retrofits, green technology practices, stream and wetland restoration projects, small watershed studies, development of master surface water and drainage plans, and other point and non-point source water pollution control projects.
 The Surface Water Matching Planning Grant is a set aside in the Clean Water State Revolving Fund (CWSRF) Non-Federal Administrative Account.
 The program is designed to assist counties and municipalities to prepare surface water projects for funding through Delaware Water Pollution Control Revolving Loan Fund (WPCRLF).
 The available funding can be used to assist with surface water planning in general, and for specific project planning and designs necessary to submit a loan application to the WPCRLF for funding consideration.

 Applicant Requirements: Applicants may be any Delaware state, county, or municipal government, government agency, governmental subdivision or program.
 A 1:1 cash match is required for the grant.
 Applicants must have the matching funds available at the time of grant application submittal.